Corecii/Roblox-VS-Code-Output-Sync/README.md

 ## How-to

 1. Install the Roblox plugin
-2. Run the "Roblox Output: Start Server" command.
+2. In VS Code, run the "Roblox Output: Start Server" command.
 You can access commands with `Ctrl + Shift + P`.
 3. In Roblox Studio, press the "Toggle" button in "VSCode Output".
 4. Roblox output should now show up in VS Code!
 Be sure to toggle the plugin off on the Roblox-side when you close VS Code as it won't turn itself off.